Mahdi7s/MirzaGame_VibeCoding/README.md

 ## Deployment to GitHub Pages

-This project is configured for static export and can be deployed to GitHub Pages for free.
+This project is configured for static export and can be deployed to GitHub Pages.

 ### Prerequisites

 1. Push your code to a GitHub repository.
-2. The `.github/workflows/deploy.yml` file (included in this project) will automatically build and deploy your site when you push to the `main` branch (or your default branch as specified in the workflow file).
+2. The `.github/workflows/deploy.yml` file (included) will automatically build and deploy your site when you push to the `master` branch (or your default branch as specified in the workflow).

 ### Setup in GitHub Repository

-1. After the workflow runs successfully for the first time (check the "Actions" tab in your GitHub repository), go to your repository's **Settings**.
+1. After the workflow runs successfully for the first time (check the "Actions" tab), go to your repository's **Settings**.
 2. In the left sidebar, click on **Pages**.
-3. Under "Build and deployment", for the "Source", select **GitHub Actions**.
+3. Under "Build and deployment", for the **Source**, select **GitHub Actions**.
-4. GitHub Pages will provide you with the URL where your site is published.
-It will typically be in the format: `https://<your-username>.github.io/<your-repository-name>/`.
+4. GitHub Pages will provide the URL where your site is published (e.g., `https://<your-username>.github.io/<your-repository-name>/`).

 ### How it Works

-*   The `next.config.ts` file is configured with `output: 'export'` to generate a static site.
+*   `next.config.ts` is configured with `output: 'export'`.
-*   It also dynamically sets `basePath` and `assetPrefix` based on your repository name.
-This is crucial for assets (like CSS, JavaScript, images, sounds) to load correctly when the site is served from a subpath (e.g., `/<repository-name>/`).
+*   `assetPrefix` in `next.config.ts` ensures assets load correctly from the repository's subpath on GitHub Pages. `basePath` is intentionally omitted as GitHub Pages handles the subpath.
-*   The GitHub Actions workflow in `.github/workflows/deploy.yml` handles:
+*   The GitHub Actions workflow in `.github/workflows/deploy.yml` builds the Next.js app (outputting to the `out` directory) and deploys it.
-    *   Checking out your code.
-    *   Setting up Node.js.
-    *   Installing dependencies.
-    *   Building the Next.js application (which creates static files in an `out` directory).
-    *   Deploying the contents of the `out` directory to GitHub Pages.

-Your game should now be deployable to GitHub Pages!
+Enjoy playing واژه بهشت!